 Location: Piazza Navona, Rome

-Amsterdam is home to dozens of Christmas markets that spread festive cheer throughout the city!
-The festive season in Amsterdam officially kicks off in early December with the annual Turn on the Lights event (if you’re there, make your way to De Bijenkorf building on Dam Square).
-Duration of the Christmas markets vary, but most market destinations are open from late November to early January.
-Top picks include the markets at Leidseplein and Museumplein, where holidaymakers can stroll amidst villages of wooden chalets while they indulge in warming drinks and the national festive treat – olibollen (Dutch doughnuts).
-Burn off the calories afterwards by indulging in a vigorous bout of ice skating and be sure to catch the Amsterdam Light Festival in January if you can.
+Amsterdam, the capital of the Netherlands, is home to dozens of Christmas markets that spread festive cheer throughout the city!
+The festive season in Amsterdam officially kicks off in early December with the annual Turn on the Lights event at the De Bijenkorf building on Dam Square.
+The duration of the Christmas markets vary, but most market are open from late November to early January.
+Top picks include the markets at Leidseplein and Museumplein, where visitors can stroll amidst villages of wooden chalets while they indulge in warming drinks and the national festive treat – olibollen (Dutch doughnuts).
+Another unmissable festive event is Amsterdam Light Festival in January!

 Date: From mid-November to early January